Maintaining Your Air Conditioner

 There are all types of different air conditioner filters.
 These filters vary depending on size, efficiency and how long they last.
 If you are a customer of Miller’s Heating & Air, an AC company in Washington, we have your filter size on file.
 Feel free to give us a call if you forgot what filter size you have.
 At our office location we also sell filters and can special order custom sizes as well.

 In order for your air conditioner’s condenser coil and evaporator coil to work correctly, they both need to be clean.
 Though changing your filters regularly will help prevent these coils from becoming dirty, they can still can collect dirty over time due to use.
 When a coil is dirty, it is less able to absorb heat and therefore cool your home.
-Dirty coils can sometimes lead to your cooling system not working right requiring air conditioner repairs.
+Dirty coils can sometimes lead to cooling problems requiring air conditioner repairs.

 It is also common for the coils on your outdoor unit to get dirty over time as well.
-In order to prevent this, remove any debris, leaves, etc. that is around your outdoor unit.
+In order to prevent this, remove any debris, leaves, etc. that is around your outdoor unit as a part of your cooling maintenance checklist.
 You may even want to trim trees that may be overhanging near the outdoor unit.
-You will thank yourself in the long run as this will help keep your air conditioner efficient and working well.
+You will thank yourself in the long run as this will lower your chances of cooling issues.

 We recommend making sure your AC coils are cleaned at least once a year.
-A light coil cleaning is often completed during an annual air conditioner service and maintenance of your system performed by a trained professional technician from an AC company in Washington.
+A light coil cleaning is often completed during an annual air conditioner service and cooling maintenance of your system performed by a trained professional technician.
 They will let you know if a deeper cleaning is necessary due to the amount of dirt buildup.
+Just remember that air conditioner unit is one that has less cooling problems and cooling issues.

 Air conditioner unit coil fins are located on both condenser and evaporator coils.
 They are intended to help with the heat exchange process.
 However, it is common for these coils to become bent.
 Once bent, they can actually hinder the heat exchange process by blocking the airflow.
-Coil fins are checked during a professional annual maintenance of your system.
+Coil fins are checked during a professional air conditioner service.
+If you notice bent coils, contact an HVAC company so they can replace the coils for you and prevent cooling problems in the future.

 Is your condensate drain plugged up?
 If so, you can try to breakup the clog by using a wire through the drain to loosen the substance clogging it.
 Condensate drains that are clogged can cause increased humidity coming from your air conditioning unit.
-Condensate drains should be checked during an annual maintenance with a trained professional from an AC company in Washington.
+Increased humidity can cause cooling issues in your home.
+Condensate drains are checked during an annual air conditioner service with a trained professional as well.

-Did you know that you need to prepare your air conditioner for winter?
+Did you know that you need to prepare your air conditioner for winter as a part of your cooling maintenance?
 If it’s a window AC, you can remove it and store it in a safe location until you need it again the following summer.
 If you have an outdoor air conditioner as a part of a central system in your home, you can cover the air conditioner for winter.
 This will prevent snow, leaves, and other debris from damaging the unit during the winter.
 Because air conditioners require maintenance, the best time of year to scheduled your yearly air conditioner service is in the spring before the hot summer weather.

-It is recommended that you have a trained professional from an AC company in Washington perform an air conditioner service, also called an air conditioner maintenance, on your system once a year.
+It is recommended that you have a trained professional from a licensed HVAC company perform an air conditioner service on your system once a year.
 Not only does this keep your air conditioner running efficiently, but it also keeps whatever warranties you have on the unit active.
 During your annual air conditioner service, the technician should perform the following actions as well as let you know if any air conditioner repairs are recommended:

 - Rinse or vacuum outdoor and indoor coil (when accessible)